Question 30·Hard·Nonlinear Equations in One Variable; Systems in Two Variables

 Graph the cubic

-In Desmos, enter the cubic as y = x^3 - 4x to see its graph.
+In Desmos, enter y = x^3 - 4x to see the cubic curve.

 Graph the line family with a slider

-Type y = m x + 2.
-Desmos will prompt you to add a slider for m; create the slider so you can vary the slope of the line.
+Type y = mx + 2.
+Desmos will prompt you to add a slider for m.

 Adjust m to get exactly two intersection points

 Move the m slider and watch how the line intersects the cubic.
-You are looking for the value of m where the line intersects the cubic in exactly two points, with one point where the line just touches the curve (tangent) instead of crossing it.
+Look for the value of m where the line just touches the cubic at one point (tangent) while crossing at another.

 Read off and verify the m-value